Aidan-McNay/fast-robots-docs/docs/lab3.rst

 --------------------------------------------------------------------------

 This week's prelab included determining how our two ToF sensors (as well as the IMU) would be wired.
-This resulted in the following wiring diagram:
+This resulted in the following wiring diagram (noting that `blue is SDA and yellow is SCL <https://www.sparkfun.com/qwiic-cable-breadboard-jumper-4-pin.html>`_)

 .. image:: img/lab3/wiring.png
    :align: center